 What’s frustrating you?

-Do you wanna learn how to take your confidence, time management or well-being skills up a level?
+Do you want your child to learn how to take their confidence, time management or well-being skills up a level?

-What life skills would you like your child or the students in your school to work on?
+What life skills would you like your child to work on?